Proportional Participatory Budgeting with Additive Utilities: Introduction

 In this paper, we formalize proportionality for participatory budgeting as an axiom called \emph{extended justified representation} (EJR).
 The axiom requires that no group of voters with common interests is underserved.
-We construct a simple and attractive voting rule that satisfies EJR.
-We then discuss a potential strengthening of EJR, and show that this strengthening is still satisfiable, albeit by a different voting rule.
-We hope that our axioms and rules will provide a strong starting point for the further development of the PB literature from a social choice perspective.
+We construct a simple and attractive voting rule (the Method of \emph{Equal Shares}) that satisfies EJR for approval preferences, and that satisfies EJR up to one project for general additive valuations.
+We then discuss a strengthening of EJR---which we call \emph{fully justified representation} (FJR)---and show that this strengthening is still satisfiable, albeit by a different voting rule.